NHMRC Scientific Reporting

-To reduce the administrative burden on NHMRC funded researchers, NHMRC is introducing changes to the Scientific Reporting and establishing Grantee Variations policies.
+To reduce the administrative burden on NHMRC funded researchers, NHMRC has introduced changes to Scientific Reporting .
 Key changes are:

-- Chief Investigator A (CIA) will no longer be required to submit the current forms for Progress Reports or Midterm Reports
+- Chief Investigator A (CIA) and Fellows are no longer required to submit the current forms for Progress Reports or Midterm Reports

-- Scholarship supervisor reports will no longer be required
+- Scholarship supervisor reports are no longer be required

-- The Final Report form has been reduced and focuses on Achievements and Expected Future Outcomes
+- The Final Report form has been incorporated into RGMS, and has been reduced to focus on Achievements and Expected Future Outcomes

-NHMRC’s Funding Agreement provides researchers, through their Administering Institution, with broad parameters on the performance and funding of a grant’s Research Activities (as defined in the Funding Agreement).
-Progress and Final Reports, as required under the Funding Agreement1, are an important part of how NHMRC ensures the proper (meaning “efficient, effective, economical and ethical”) use of public resources2.
+Progress and Final Reports1, are an important part of how NHMRC ensures the proper (meaning “efficient, effective, economical and ethical”) use of public resources.2

-The purpose of these reports is to collect information about the progress and outcomes of a grant’s Research Activities, which are then reviewed by NHMRC staff.
+The purpose of these reports is to collect information about grant outcomes.
 Research outcomes may be used by NHMRC for promoting research achievements, performance reporting and reporting to government.
-RGMS CV information may also be used during peer review to assess a grant applicants’ track record, and by NHMRC when reviewing or evaluating current funding schemes.
+RGMS CV information may be used during peer review to assess a grant applicants’ track record, and by NHMRC when reviewing or evaluating funding schemes.
 Failure to complete and submit reports may impact on current and future funding until the report is provided.

-In addition to Progress Reports and Final Reports (outlined below) NHMRC retains the authority under the Funding Agreement to request an additional report for further information about the Research Activity in the form and within the time frame specified by NHMRC.
-If the Administering Institution fails to provide the required complete and accurate report by the date specified, NHMRC may exercise its rights under the Funding Agreement.
+NHMRC retains the authority under the Funding Agreement to request an additional report about the Research Activity in the form and within the time frame specified.

-From 1 April 2015, Progress Reports, as required under the Funding Agreement, are made in the form of an annual CV update in RGMS and grantee variation applications.
-Chief Investigators are expected to update their RGMS CV on an annual basis (end of June each year), including linking of outputs and outcomes to the relevant NHMRC grant identification number.
-The information collected in NHMRC RGMS CVs may be used by NHMRC staff to review progress.
-There will no longer be an obligation to complete the existing forms for annual or midterm progress reports.
+From 1 April 2015, Progress Reports, will include the annual CV update and any grantee variation applications.
+Chief Investigators and Fellows are expected to update their RGMS CV on an annual basis (end of June each year), including linking outputs and outcomes to the relevant NHMRC grant ID.

-In accordance with the Funding Agreement and the relevant Funding Policy, a Final Report must be completed within six months of completion of the Funding Period or termination of the award.
-The reporting requirement includes:
+A Final Report must be completed within six months of completion of the Funding Period or termination of the award.
+The report includes:

-- the completion of Final Report - Achievements and Expected Future Outcomes Summary; and
+- the completion of Final Report - Achievements and Expected Future Outcomes Summary within RGMS; and

-Chief Investigators should have provided information on the achievements of a grant through their annual update of their RGMS CV, and are encouraged to keep their RGMS CV up-to-date even after the Final Report is submitted.
-This enables NHMRC to evaluate long-term scientific, health and economic impacts of NHMRC-funded research.
+Chief Investigators and Fellows are encouraged to keep their RGMS CV up-to-date even after the Final Report is submitted.
+This enables NHMRC to evaluate long-term scientific, health and economic impacts of funded research.
 Grant applicants can also use this information to demonstrate research outcomes from their previously held NHMRC grants.

 RGMS User Guide – Grant Administration

-The RGMS User Guide – Grant Administration is available for CIAs and RAOs to assist with meeting scientific reporting requirement through RGMS.
+The RGMS User Guide – Grant Administration is available to assist with meeting scientific reporting requirement through RGMS.
 The user guide is located on the following page of the NHMRC website under RGMS Training Program.

 1 Please note that details of reporting requirements for Partnership Centres are separately provided in the NHMRC Partnership Centre Funding Rules and NHMRC Partnership Centre Funding Agreement.